WGAST: Weakly-Supervised Generative Network for Daily 10 m Land Surface Temperature Estimation via Spatio-Temporal Fusion: Methodology

 In contrast, the generator attempts to produce samples that fool the discriminator into classifying them as real.
 Its loss is defined in Equation~\ref{eq:lossGF}.

 The overall GAN training can be formulated as a minimax optimization problem as expressed in Equation \ref{eq:minmaxLoss}.

-During training, the generator and discriminator engage in an adversarial interplay, as the generator improves its ability to produce convincing samples, the discriminator must also enhance its capacity to distinguish them from real ones.
+During training, the generator and discriminator engage in an adversarial interplay, as the generator improves at producing convincing samples, the discriminator enhances its ability to distinguish them from real ones.
 This iterative process drives both models to co-evolve and become increasingly competent.
 Theoretically, this dynamic converges to a Nash equilibrium~\cite{hsieh2019finding}, where the generator has learned the true data distribution so well that the discriminator can no longer reliably differentiate real from fake.

-cGANs~\cite{mirza2014conditional} extend the standard GAN framework by providing additional input information, known as the condition.
-This condition can take the form of class labels, images, or other contextual data, which guide the generator to produce outputs that are explicitly dependent on this information.
-As a result, cGANs enable more targeted, controllable, and context-aware generation, which is especially valuable for tasks where the output needs to be aligned with a specific input modality.
+cGANs~\cite{mirza2014conditional} extend standard GANs by providing additional input information, called the condition.
+This can be class labels, images, or other contextual data, which guide the generator to produce outputs dependent on it.
+As a result, cGANs enable more targeted and context-aware generation, valuable when outputs must align with a specific input modality.